1. Is it possible to replace team members after submission?

 – There are subtests within HPCC.
 Some, but not all, of the results from the subtests will be used to determine the HPCC score.
 Each of the scores from those subtests will be weighed equally.

 To be announced.

 Submit your question here:

-To submit questions about the ISC 2017 Student Cluster Competition, please fill out the web form.
-Please bookmark this page for updates.
+To submit questions about the ISC Student Cluster Competition, please fill out the following details.